Xvareon/Flask-Application/README.md

 ```
 - Open the terminal, make sure you are in the same directory with the init_db.py (cd YourAppName) and run the command " python init_db.py " to migrate the table
 - Create a new python file inside YourAppName folder/package and name it " app.py "
-- There, you will have to define your db connection again, you will also configure your application's routes there
+- There, you will have to define your db connection again, you will also configure your application's routes and main functions there
 - Create a templates folder/package/directory in YourAppName and add your html pages there
 - Open your terminal and make sure you are in your app directory or use cd YourAppName
 - Then run the command:" flask run "